×

 Until now.

-Click here to get some free gaffer tape with your lights!
+Click here to order some gaffer tape.

 We think that gaffer tape is super handy for home theater use, whether it's used to apply bias lights or to help tame out-of-control cables.
 And for professional users, we think that our mini-rolls are perfect for your backpack, camera bag or laptop bag.
 At about the size of a roll of electrical tape, it is much more convenient than lugging around a huge roll of gaffer tape.